 The work must be performed by a RBQ Licensed Contractor and must begin after obtaining MRC approval, and be completed within six months from the date of MRC authorization.

-To apply for the program you must complete the 2016 registration form and attach all required documents.
-Submit your complete application to Christine Kluke by email: email@example.com, or by mail or in person at the MRC Pontiac, 602 Route 301 in Campbell’s Bay J0X 1K0.
+To apply for the program you must complete the registration form and attach all required documents.
+Submit your complete application to the MRC by email at firstname.lastname@example.org, or by mail or in person at the MRC Pontiac, 602 Route 301 in Campbell’s Bay J0X 1K0.

 Incomplete applications will be rejected.

 For more information please the MRC at 819-648-5689 ext.
 210.

 - The SHQ inspector (Louis Caron) will visit the building to make a list of eligible repairs to include in a request for a quote.

 - Based on this request for a quote, you must obtain bids from RBQ licensed contractors and send the MRC the contractor’s job estimate.

 - The SHQ inspector will complete your file and, if all is in order, will send a certificate of eligibility indicating the amount you will be entitled to upon completion of work, if all program requirements are met.
 This document will also serve as your authorization to begin work.